-Thailand reports one new case of coronavirus, brings total to 33
+Thailand reports new case of coronavirus, total now 33

 BANGKOK (Reuters) - Thailand has recorded one new case of coronavirus, bringing the total in the country to 33 since January, a health ministry official said on Tuesday.

-The new case is a 54-year-old Chinese woman from Wuhan who was put in quarantine after coming into contact with another Chinese virus patient while in Thailand, said Suwanchai Wattanayingcharoenchia, the director-general of the Department of Disease Control..
+The new case is a 54-year-old Chinese woman from Wuhan who was quarantined after coming into contact with another Chinese virus patient while in Thailand, said Suwanchai Wattanayingcharoenchia, the director-general of the Department of Disease Control.

 “The 33rd patient got sick from contact and her condition is not severe,” Suwanchai said.

+However, the government has barred passengers from Holland America’s cruise ship MS Westerdam from disembarking, the health minister said on Tuesday. [nL4N2AB0BC

+Holland America, owned by Miami-based Carnival Corp (CCL.N) says no one on board has the virus.
+Media reports say the ship carries 1,455 passengers and 802 crew, its voyage started in Singapore and its original destination was Yokohama, Japan.

-Reporting by Panarat Thepgumpanat; Editing by Kim Coghill
+Reporting by Panarat Thepgumpanat and Panu Wongcha-um; Editing by Kim Coghill